slaclab/rogue-base-docker/README.md

 ## Docker image automatic generation

-When a tag is pushed to this github repository, a new Docker image is automatically built and push to its [Dockerhub repository](https://hub.docker.com/r/tidair/rogue-base) using travis.
+When a tag is pushed to this github repository, a new Docker image is automatically built and push to its [Dockerhub repository](https://hub.docker.com/r/tidair/rogue-base) using GitHub Actions.

 The resulting docker image is tagged with the same git tag string (as returned by `git describe --tags --always`).